-The monk inquired about practicing Chan to attain enlightenment.
-As soon as old Zhaozhou heard this, he personally manifested Chan, showing the monk where to realize enlightenment and where the eighth consciousness resides.
-The moment the monk finished speaking, Zhaozhou began to manifest the state of Chan everywhere, demonstrating where Chan is and how it functions.
-Thus, we should understand who accomplishes all matters, great and small, in worldly affairs—who does what, who does not, and how it is done.
+When the monk inquired about practicing Chan and attaining enlightenment, the venerable Zhaozhou immediately manifested Chan directly, showing the monk where to enter awakening and where the eighth consciousness resides.
+As soon as the monk finished speaking, Zhaozhou began to vividly manifest the appearance of Chan, revealing everywhere where Chan is and how it functions.
+From this, we should understand who accomplishes all matters great and small within worldly phenomena—who does what, and how it is done.
 We should also realize that all phenomena are indeed illusory and unreal, like a dream.
-Upon hearing this, the wise comprehend thoroughly; why say Chan is a state?
-What state does Chan have?
-Chan is not a state, yet within all states, Chan is indeed present and inseparable from them, thus states exist.
+Upon hearing this, the wise awaken instantly—why speak of Chan as a state?
+What state does Chan possess?
+Chan is not a state, yet within all states, Chan is truly present and inseparable from them, thereby giving rise to states.

-Nanquan often manifested the eighth consciousness; otherwise, he would not have been able to cut the cat.
-Moreover, after Zhaozhou heard about Nanquan cutting the cat, he took off his shoes, placed them on his head, and walked out—this too was a manifestation.
-Seeing this, Nanquan greatly praised him, saying: "Had you been present, you would have manifested the act of cutting the cat in my place, and I would not have needed to cut it."
+Nanquan often vividly manifested the eighth consciousness; otherwise, he would not have been able to cut the cat in two.
+Even after Zhaozhou heard of Nanquan cutting the cat, he took off his sandals, placed them atop his head, and walked out—this too was a vivid manifestation.
+Seeing this, Nanquan greatly praised him, saying: "Had you been present, you would have cut the cat on my behalf to demonstrate the principle, sparing me the need to do so."

 2